The Garden Party! #NicGoesToSeoul Day 2

 Going back to the parking lot

-After visiting The Garden of Morning calm, our tour guide/driver, Brian, drove us to this quaint restaurant for our lunch-take note this lunch is not part of what we paid for the tour, we paid it separately.
-Come to think of it Brian didn’t even ask us if we want to have Korean food for lunch, he just assumed hahahah!
-Though he did ask us if we have any allergies, which luckily we don’t.
+After visiting The Garden of Morning calm, our tour guide/driver, Brian, drove us to this quaint restaurant for our lunch.
+Take note, this lunch is not part of what we paid for the tour, we paid for it separately.
+Come to think of it, Brian didn’t even ask us if we wanted to have Korean food for lunch, he just assumed hahahah!
+Though he did ask us if we had any allergies, which luckily we don’t.

-In all fairness, the Dak-Galbi is gooooood especially the tok, or the rice cake mochi-like component 🥹🥹🥹 That massive skillet full of Dak-Galbi can feed up to 5 people or 15 ducks but all of it were shared only between the 3 of us!
+In all fairness, the Dak-Galbi is gooooood, especially the tok, or the rice cake mochi-like component 🥹🥹🥹 That massive skillet full of Dak-Galbi can feed up to 5 people or 15 ducks, but all of it was shared only between the 3 of us!
 Overall, 17,000 won per person was well spent.

 Wala ng mga topak, busog na kasi 🤣